zynis/fr-bonus/README.md

 ## Introduction

-Each forecaster on Wings platform has FR, that can be increasing/decrasing with time and forecasts accuracy, based on it, we can give additional bonus to people, who holds large FR, and do very quality forecasts.
+Each forecaster on WINGS has a Forecast Rating (FR) which is a reputation score based on the ability to accurately forecast the sale of tokens or coins in a crowdfunding event, this score can be increasing or decreasing with time based decay and forecasts accuracy.
+Based on this FR we can give additional bonus to people, who hold have high FR scores.

+The WINGS FR score hypothetically is a proxy for effort and analytical capability as it is rewarded for from high participation in evaluating ICOs and consistent ability to predict sales outcomes.
+Simply put it is a key performance metric for ranking personnel or algorithms (we do not assume that all WINGS forecasters are "people") in a decentralized sales forecasting organization.

-This repo contains explanation how to do a bonus for such participants, include library that calculate bonus based on max FR (you can take max FR on [FR list portal](https://wings-utilities.com/)), participant FR and max bonus.
+The repo contains explanations on how to give a bonus for such participants, including a library that calculates bonus based on max FR (you can find the current max FR on this community run [FR list portal](https://wings-utilities.com/)), participant FR and max bonus.

 To get more details see [examples](#examples).